GeekyAnts/flutter-starter/README.md

 - **Themes** : Theme of the whole application will be derived from here.
 A basic theme set up including interchanging of light and dark theme will be there.
 You can add n amount of colours, font sizes, text theme, etc to maintain the theme of your application. [here](lib/themes)

+- **Test Cases** : We have also introduced test cases in the base setup so that you can validate your UI, business logic, functionality, etc. [here](./integration_test/app_test.dart)

 4.  **UI Screens**

 - **Sign In :** This will be the landing page of our application, for someone who already has an account registered can login directly. [here](lib/screens/login/login_screen.dart)